Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Related Work

-We structure the discussion of related works into four sections.
-First, we discuss previous work that used Hawkes processes to model contacts and interactions.
-Second, we review theoretical and empirical research on the emergence of contact networks and their properties.
-Third, we explore work that infer personality traits from online data sources, and finally we glance over other work that use mobile phone data.
+We structure related works discussion into two sections.
+First, we discuss work that used Hawkes processes to model contacts and interactions.
+Second, we explore works that infer personality traits from online data sources.

-\textbf{Modeling interactions in contact networks using point processes.} Hawkes processes have been widely used to model social interactions in a number of applications, mainly because they can account for bursts of activity localized in time. \citet{Zipkin2016} study electronic communications in a dataset of emails pertaining to the US military, where they observe that activity along the edges of the communication network is bursty.
-They apply a Hawkes model for the email exchange along edges, and they concentrate on studying parameter estimation in the presence of missing data. \citet{moore2016analysis} learn the topology of a wireless network from limited passive observations of network activity.
-They use a multi-variate Hawkes process, and they show it capable of detecting changes to the existing topology, and extracting higher-level summaries of information flow in the network. \citet{Choudhari2018} models simultaneously events and the structure of a social network using a Hidden Markov Hawkes Process that incorporates topical Markov Chains within Hawkes processes to jointly model topical interactions along with the user-user and user-topic patterns.
+\textbf{Modeling interactions in contact networks using point processes.} Hawkes processes have been widely used to model social interactions in several applications because they can account for bursts of activity localized in time.
+Zipkin et al~\cite{Zipkin2016} study electronic communications in a dataset of emails pertaining to the US military, where they observe that activity along the edges of the communication network is bursty.
+They apply a Hawkes model for the email exchange along edges and focus on studying parameter estimation in the presence of missing data.
+Moore and Davenport~\cite{moore2016analysis} learn the topology of a wireless network from limited passive observations of network activity.
+They use a multi-variate Hawkes process; they show it can detect changes to the existing topology and extract higher-level summaries of information flow in the network.
+Choudhari et al~\cite{Choudhari2018} models simultaneously events and the structure of a social network using a Hidden Markov Hawkes Process that incorporates topical Markov Chains within Hawkes processes to jointly model topical interactions along with the user-user and user-topic patterns.
 Hawkes processes have also been used to model face-to-face interactions in offices~\cite{masuda2013self} as well as retweet cascades.
-For the latter task \citet{Kobayashi2016} propose a Time-Dependent Hawkes process to account for the circadian nature of the users and the aging of information when modeling retweet cascades, whereas \citet{Mishra2016FeaturePrediction} leverages a Hawkes process with a power-law relaxation kernel, and leverage it jointly with user and timing features to predict the popularity of retweet cascades.
+For the latter task, Kobayashi and Lambiotte~\cite{Kobayashi2016} propose a Time-Dependent Hawkes process to account for the circadian nature of the users and the aging of information when modeling retweet cascades, whereas Mishra et al~\cite{Mishra2016FeaturePrediction} leverages a Hawkes process with a power-law relaxation kernel and uses it with the user and timing features to predict the popularity of retweet cascades.
+Luo et al~\cite{luo2019fused} use company employees' phone calls to study the alignment method for Hawkes processes based on fused Gromov-Wasserstein discrepancy.